Skip to content

 Total price$3,000,000100%

-The VTB is the piece that closes the structure.
+In this example, the VTB is the piece that closes the structure.
 Without it, the buyer would need to find another $500,000 in down payment — which is rarely possible.
-Or the bank would have to lend more — which it won’t do without a VTB as a safety net.
+Or the bank would have to lend more, which it may refuse if the risk becomes too concentrated.

 How to protect yourself as a seller